CodeYourFuture/curriculum/content/js1/sprints/2/prep/index.md

 ### 📲 Calling functions

-So far we've seen 2 things:
+So far, we've seen 2 things:

 - lines of code are executed from top to bottom
 - we keep track of variables stored in memory using a global frame